Kruiser8/Kruiz-Control/README.md

 - Fill out [the settings files](https://github.com/Kruiser8/Kruiz-Control/blob/master/settings/Settings.md) in the settings folder.
 - Add the **index.html** to OBS as a browser source.
 - Type `!example` in your twitch chat.
 If your user responds with `Success!
 It worked!`, you're good to go!
-- Customize the _triggers.txt_ with your own triggers from [the documentation](https://github.com/Kruiser8/Kruiz-Control/blob/master/js/Documentation.md).
+- Customize the _triggers.txt_ with your own triggers from the [the documentation](https://github.com/Kruiser8/Kruiz-Control/blob/master/js/Documentation.md).

+***

+## Compatibility

+Kruiz Control supports
+- Twitch Channel Points
+- Twitch Chat,
+- Streamlabs Alerts
+- StreamElements Alerts,
+- OBS scene, source, and filter changes

+The script should run on any broadcast software that supports browser sources, however only OBS supports changing scenes, sources, and filters.

+***

 ## Installation